 - Avoid sharing hats, helmets, headphones, hair ties, and brushes

-- Keep personal items like coats and backpacks separated at school cubbies
+- Keep personal items like coats and backpacks separated at cubbies or hooks

-- Use assigned hooks or lockers rather than shared coat piles
+- Use assigned lockers or hooks rather than shared coat piles

-- Apply a mint or rosemary leave-in spray as a deterrent (not a treatment)
+- Consider a mint or rosemary leave-in spray as a light deterrent (it is not a treatment)

 What About After-School Activities and Sports?

-Children can participate in sports and extracurricular activities during and after treatment.
-The AAP does not recommend restricting activities.
-For contact sports involving shared helmets or gear, basic precautions like using personal helmet liners and not sharing equipment reduce the already-low indirect transmission risk.
-Learn about specific precautions in our article on lice and sports transmission.
+Children can keep participating in sports and extracurriculars during and after treatment — the AAP does not recommend restricting activities over lice.
+For contact sports that involve shared helmets or gear, basic precautions like using a personal helmet liner and not sharing equipment keep the already-low indirect risk in check.
+We cover this in more depth in our article on lice and sports transmission.

 What Should You Do If Your School Has a No-Nit Policy?

-No-nit policies require the removal of all visible nits before a child is readmitted to school.
-The AAP opposes these policies, calling them outdated and not evidence-based.
-A 2015 position statement by the National Association of School Nurses also recommends abandoning no-nit policies.
-However, if your Davie-area school enforces one, you need to comply to avoid extended absence.
+A no-nit policy requires all visible nits to be removed before a child is readmitted.
+The AAP considers these policies outdated and not evidence-based, but if your Davie-area school enforces one, you still need to comply to avoid an extended absence.

-Is It Safe for Other Children to Be Around Someone with Lice?
+Is It Safe for Other People to Be Around Someone with Lice?

 Yes, with normal precautions.
-The CDC states that casual contact in a classroom setting poses minimal risk.
-Lice cannot jump or fly; they can only crawl, and transfer requires sustained head-to-head contact lasting at least 30 seconds according to research in the Journal of Pediatric Nursing (2018).
-Sitting next to someone with lice, sharing a desk, or being in the same room does not constitute a significant risk factor.
+The CDC notes that casual contact in a classroom or workplace poses minimal risk.
+Lice cannot jump or fly — they can only crawl, and transfer generally requires sustained head-to-head contact.
+Sitting next to someone, sharing a desk, or being in the same room does not, on its own, spread lice.

-At Lice Lifters of Davie, we encourage parents to treat lice matter-of-factly.
-Teaching children about how lice actually spread helps them understand simple prevention habits without creating fear or stigma around classmates who have lice.
+Because of this, we encourage parents and coworkers alike to treat lice matter-of-factly rather than with panic or stigma.
+Teaching kids about how lice actually spread helps them adopt simple prevention habits without creating fear around a classmate who has them.

 Frequently Asked Questions